Objective of Research

 - Google uses other location factors such as IP address to determine location and uses these more aggressively as a factor in determining what results to display

-However, Bing & Yahoo return more local results than when there is a location in the keyword, while Google appears to present fewer local results when there is a location term used.
+However, Bing & Yahoo return more local results than when there is a location in the keyword, whilst Google appears to present fewer local results when there is a location term used.
 This seems a little counter-intuitive to us, so we ran a further set of keywords to test this and the results came back similar again.

 There isn’t any extensive, published analysis of local searcher behaviour and the keywords they use (sounds like a good idea – ahem BrightLocal research team!!)
 But some recent evidence and discussion (see post by Linda Buquet on Local Search Forum) assumes that most searchers do NOT add a location term to the search terms.
 So this makes Google the more valuable engine given that it gives more 1st page space to local results for non-geo modified terms.